Last Updated on 01/09/2020 by Adina

-A very filling and satisfying pork stew with cabbage and rice – this is one of the best-known Gypsy recipes – Sah (Shah) Hai Mas.
+Filling Gypsy stew with pork, cabbage, and rice – this is one of the best-known Gypsy recipes – Sah Hai Mas.

-And October also brings back the appetite for hearty, loaded stews, with or without meat, it doesn’t really matter, main thing the plate if full with hot, flavorful food, that warms you from inside out, things like this delicious and Healthy Romanian Stewed Cabbage, this French Beef Stew with Olives and Red Wine or this Butternut Squash and Sausage Stew in the Cast Iron Pan.
+Autumn also brings back the appetite for hearty, loaded stews, with or without meat, it doesn’t really matter, the main thing the plate if full with hot, flavorful food, that warms you from inside out, things like this delicious and Romanian Stewed Cabbage, this Red Wine Beef Stew or this Butternut Squash and Sausage Stew.
 And many many more, I have a large stew collection on my blog, just have a look and get inspired.

-October also brings a new series on Where Is My Spoon, a larger series featuring recipes originating from the main minorities living in Romania and they are: the Gypsies, the Hungarians and the Germans.
-I will start with the Gypsies or the Rroma/ Romani population as they are the largest group living in Romania, officially only about 600.000, but unofficially over 2.000.000.
-They live not only in Romania, but in many other countries in this area like Bulgaria, Hungary, Macedonia, Greece and so on.
+I will start with the Rroma/ Romani population as they are the largest group living in Romania, officially only about 600.000, but unofficially over 2.000.000.
+They live not only in Romania but in many other countries in this area like Bulgaria, Hungary, Macedonia, Greece, and so on.